6 Remarketing Campaign Mistakes You Must Avoid

 If someone booked a spring break getaway with you, when is the next time they will start planning one?
 What is the renewal cycle of the software you provide?

-5. Synergies with Other Channels
+5. Synergies With Other Channels

 Remarketing on search, by default, will remarket all users who have been to your site.

-In other words, you will target people who have been before to your site through other channels – after seeing display ads, interacting on social, coming from email blasts, etc. – as well as organic search and direct visits.
+In other words, you will target people who have been to your site through other channels – after seeing display ads, interacting on social media, coming from email blasts, etc. – as well as organic search and direct visits.

 Consider what messages people have seen and build on them.